mailmrmanoj/HuePedia/README.md

 ### Running the app during development

-- navigate your browser to `http://localhost:8000/app/index.html` to see the app running in your browser.
+- Navigate your browser to `http://localhost:8000/app/index.html` to see the app running in your browser.
 - The fastest way to learn how to build apps which control the hue system is to use the simple test web app built into every bridge.
 This lets you directly input commands and send them to the lights.
 You can look at the source HTML and JavaScript code for some directions on how to do something different.
 Step 1